build-on-aws/content/tutorials/navigating-amazon-eks/eks-fargate-mtls-nginx-controller/index.md

     --query Csr --output text`
 ```

 3. Issue the root certificate with the csr file from the previous step.
-Note that if you are using AWS CLI version 2, you will need to pass the CSR data through encoding prior to invoking the 'issue-certificate' command.
+Note that if you are using AWS CLI version 2, you will need to pass the CSR data through encoding prior to invoking the `issue-certificate` command.

 ```bash
 AWS_CLI_VERSION=$(aws --version 2>&1 | cut -d/ -f2 | cut -d. -f1)